 Safeguarding lesser horseshoe bats in the upper Usk Valley

-The Our Beacon for Bats project is a three- year project, funded by the Brecon Beacons Trust, Heritage Lottery Fund and Natural Resources Wales, which is building on lesser horseshoe bat conservation work carried out by The Vincent Wildlife Trust over many years.
+The Trust has just completed a three-year Our Beacon for Bats project, funded by the Brecon Beacons Trust, Heritage Lottery Fund and Natural Resources Wales.

-The project area covers the Usk Valley in South Wales, from Brecon to Crickhowell (see map to the right), which has one of the most significant populations of lesser horseshoe bats in Europe.
-Here, the Trust manages five lesser horseshoe bat maternity roosts and this project takes the conservation of the bats one step further, beyond their roosts and into the wider landscape.
+The project focused on the the Usk Valley in South Wales, from Brecon to Crickhowell, which has one of the most significant populations of lesser horseshoe bats in Europe, and where the Trust manages five lesser horseshoe bat maternity roosts.

-You can view live footage from a webcam at the Trust's most important lesser horseshoe bat maternity roost in the Usk Valley here.
+As part of the project, the Trust installed a webcam at its most important lesser horseshoe bat maternity roost in the Usk Valley.
+You can view live footage from of the bats in the roost here.
 During the daytime in the summer there are often 50-60 individual bats visible on the webcam!
 Have a look at dusk and you may be able to see the bats flying around inside the roost before they emerge at sunset.

-The Our Beacon for Bats project is kindly funded by the Brecon Beacons Trust, Heritage Lottery Fund and Natural Resources Wales.
+The Our Beacon for Bats project was generously funded by the Brecon Beacons Trust, Heritage Lottery Fund and Natural Resources Wales.